cNikolaou/scaf/README.md

-# Scaf: Sui Scaffolding Framework (alpha version)
+# Scaf: Development Framework for the Sui Blockchain

-Scaf is a development environment for the Sui blockchain.
+[Scaf](www.scafsui.com) is a development environment for the Sui blockchain.
 With Scaf you can:
 - Develop, build, and deploy [Sui Move smart contracts](https://docs.sui.io/build/move).
 - Interract with Sui Move smart contracts on `mainnet`, `testnet`, `devnet`, and `localnet`.
-- Manage a local project-specific Sui network for development, testing, and simulating contract interraction.
+- Manage a project-specific local Sui network for development, testing, and simulating interaction.

 ## Prerequisites